-- 1.10 "Tipped employee" means any employee engaged in an occupation in which s/he customarily and regularly receives more than \$30 per month in tips.
+- "Tipped employee" means any employee engaged in an occupation in which s/he customarily and who regularly receives more than \$1.55 per hour\$30 per month in tips (over a workweek or other pay period permitted by C.R.S. § 8-4-103).
 Tips include amounts designated as a tip by credit card customers on their charge slips.
-Nothing in this rule prevents an employer from requiring employees to share or allocate such tips or gratuities on a pre-established basis among other employees who customarily and regularly receive tips.
-Employer-required sharing of tips with employees who do not customarily and regularly receive tips, such as management or food preparers, or deduction of credit card processing fees from tipped employees, shall nullify allowable tip credits towards the minimum wage. - 1.11 "'Wages' or 'compensation'" has the meaning provided by C.R.S. § 8-4-101(14) and includes paid sick leave under the Healthy Families and Workplaces Act, C.R.S. § 8-13.3-402(8)(b). - 1.12 "Workday" means any consecutive 24-hour period starting with the same hour each day and the same hour as the beginning of the workweek.
+Nothing in this rule prevents an employer from requiring employees to share or allocate such tips or gratuities on a pre-established basis among other employees who customarily and regularly receive tips perform significant customer-service functions in contact with patrons.
+Employer-required sharing of tips with management, or with employees who do not have such dutiescustomarily and regularly receive tips, such as management or food preparers, or deduction of credit card processing fees from tipped employees, shall nullify allowable tip credits towards the minimum wage. - 1.11 "'Wages' or 'compensation'" has the meaning provided by C.R.S. § 8-4-101(14) and includes paid sick leave under the Healthy Families and Workplaces Act, C.R.S. § 8-13.3-402(8)(b). - 1.12 "Workday" means any consecutive 24-hour period starting with the same hour each day and the same hour as the beginning of the workweek.
 The workday is set by the employer and may accommodate flexible shift scheduling. - 1.13 "Workweek" means any consecutive set period of 168 hours (7 days) starting with the same calendar day and hour each week.